-Born: April 22, 1994 in Port Arthur, Texas
+Born: April 22, 1994 Port Arthur, Texas

 Elandon Roberts (born April 22, 1994) is a linebacker for the New England Patriots.
 He attended Memorial High School in Port Arthur, where he was a member of both the football team and the track and field team.
-He attended college at Morgan State as a freshman and then transferred to University of Houston.
+He attended college at Morgan State as a freshman and then transferred to the University of Houston.
 The 107 tackle total he amassed at Morgan State marked the second-best single-season effort in program history, and Roberts also had nine tackles for a loss, two sacks, one interception, and two pass breakups as well.